Politically Incorrect (blog)

 Politically Incorrect (commonly abbreviated PI) is a mainly German-language counter-jihad political blog which focuses on topics related to immigration, multiculturalism, and Islam in Germany and Western societies.
 A condensed version of the weblog is available in English.
-The blog is one of the oldest German far-right sites, which has been spreading hate speech against Muslims and migrants in Germany.
-The content is amplifying the fear of Islam.
+The blog is one of Germany's oldest far-right sites.
+Much of its content is Islamophobic.

-PI self-declared goal is to bring news to a wider public attention which it perceives to be ignored or suppressed in what PI declared as "the mainstream media" due to a pervading "leftist political correctness".
+PI's self-declared goal is to bring news to a wider public attention which it perceives to be ignored or suppressed in what PI declared as "the mainstream media" due to a pervading "leftist political correctness".
 The site has no imprint or legal details; the editors and authors are disguised.

-According to Der Spiegel up from April 2021 the Federal Office for the Protection of the Constitution (Verfassungsschutz) classifies PI as "verified as extremistic" („erwiesen extremistisch“) and is observing the PI-activist.
-The blog's local news bureau in Bavaria, though, is investigated by the Bavarian Office for the Protection of the Constitution.
+According to Der Spiegel, as of April 2021, the Federal Office for the Protection of the Constitution (Verfassungsschutz) classifies PI as "verified as extremistic" („erwiesen extremistisch") and surveils PI-affiliated activists.
+The blog's local news bureau in Bavaria has been investigated by the Bavarian Office for the Protection of the Constitution.

 History

 Politically Incorrect was founded in 2004, soon after the re-election of George W. Bush, by a German teacher named Stefan Herre "to do something against Anti-Americanism"; its popularity surged in the wake of the Muhammad cartoons controversy the following year.
+Herre participated in a 2007 international counter-jihad conference in Brussels, and has been on the board of advisors of Stop Islamization of Nations (SION).
 It is one of the most successful German blogs, receiving several tens of thousand visitors each day and ranking among the thousand biggest German websites in terms of traffic.
 The site ranked ninth in March 2013 among German blogs in terms of public resonance in virtual social networks.
 The blog is interactive, allowing visitors to leave comments within a certain time limit.

-Herre has also been on the board of advisors of the organisation Stop Islamization of Nations (SION), and participated in the 2007 international counter-jihad conference in Brussels.